 Colorimeters and spectrophotometers operate in somewhat similar ways as both the instruments make use of solution and beam of light to check for the absorbance level of light however, various differences exist between the two.
 So, let us explain these differences.

-Colorimeter is an instrument that measures the amount of transmitted rays of light absorbed by a specific solution.
+A colorimeter is an instrument that measures the number of transmitted rays of light absorbed by a specific solution.
 However, a spectrophotometer measures the intensity of light as a function of colour or wavelength of light by the transmittance level.